MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 1. In Visual Studio Code, in the **23-custom-search-skill/update-search** folder, open the **update-skillset.json** file.
 This contains the JSON definition of a skillset.
 2. Review the skillset definition.
 It includes the same skills as before, as well as a new **WebApiSkill** skill named **get-top-words**.
 3. Edit the **get-top-words** skill definition to set the **uri** value to the URL for your Azure function (which you copied to the clipboard in the previous procedure), replacing **YOUR-FUNCTION-APP-URL**.
-4. At the top of the skillset definition, in the **cognitiveServices** element, replace the **YOUR_COGNITIVE_SERVICES_KEY** placeholder with either of the keys for your cognitive services resources.
+4. At the top of the skillset definition, in the **cognitiveServices** element, replace the **YOUR_COGNITIVE_SERVICES_KEY** placeholder with either of the keys for your Azure AI Services resources.

-    *You can find the keys on the **Keys and Endpoint** page for your cognitive services resource in the Azure portal.*
+    *You can find the keys on the **Keys and Endpoint** page for your Azure AI Services resource in the Azure portal.*

 5. Save and close the updated JSON file.
 6. In the **update-search** folder, open **update-index.json**.
 This file contains the JSON definition for the **margies-custom-index** index, with an additional field named **top_words** at the bottom of the index definition.